gabebw/hubot-future-messages-campfire/README.md

 would be relayed to Joe when he enters the room.

+## Installation

+Add the package `hubot-future-messages-campfire` as a dependency in your Hubot `package.json` file:

+    "dependencies": {
+      // ....
+      "hubot-future-messages-campfire": ">= 0"
+    }

+To enable the script, add the `hubot-future-messages-campfire` entry to the `external-scripts.json` file:

+    ["hubot-future-messages-campfire"]

 ## Bugs

 The package finds the first match that contains the target name.
 So if a message